-This class is an in-depth look at the various activities which make up a business enterprise.
-It offers the student an insight into the responsibilities connected with the operation of a business from the viewpoint of the organization, management, and employee.
+An in-depth look is given to the various activities, which make up a business enterprise.
+It offers the student an insight into the responsibilities connected with the operation of a business from the viewpoint of the organization, management and employee.